 1.5 Sample Size Justification

-We aim to include a minimum of 100 participants in this study.
+We aim to include 100 participants in this study.
 Previous studies on the linguistic attitudes towards Catalan and Spanish carried out in other regions (e.g., Catalonia) included an average of 350 participants.
-However, taking into account the size of this preliminary study, as well as the time available, we consider it more appropriate, realistic and feasible to have approximately 100 participants.
+However, considering the size of this preliminary study, as well as the time available, we consider it more appropriate, realistic and feasible to have 100 participants.

 1.6 Study Variables